 After he was captured and went through the Nuremberg Trials, Hoess was sentenced to death.
 Before he died, Rudolf wrote many letters to his wife and children, who reportedly knew nothing about his work as an SS officer.

 More importantly, which leads me to the topic of this article, Rudolf Hoess wrote a letter that expressed his contrition and plea for forgiveness to God.
-A priest came to him, administered the sacrament of reconciliation, offered the Eucharist, and he was later executed at some point.
+A priest came to him, administered the sacrament of confession, offered the Eucharist/Holy Communion, and he was later executed at some point.

 My literal knee jerk reaction while I listened to the interview was, “How unfair it is for Rudolf Hoess to have committed atrocities and received forgiveness at the end.
 What a cop-out move! ”